mgunyho/tere/README.md

 ### Basic navigation

 You can navigate folders in `tere` by moving the cursor around and by typing to search.
 By default, the cursor can be moved up or down using the arrow keys, and pressing <kbd>Enter</kbd> or the right arrow <kbd>→</kbd> to enter the highlighted folder.
 You can move to the parent folder by pressing <kbd>Enter</kbd> on the parent folder item `..`, or with the left arrow <kbd>←</kbd>.
-Once you have navigated to the folder you want, exit `tere` by perssing <kbd>Esc</kbd>.
+Once you have navigated to the folder you want, exit `tere` by pressing <kbd>Esc</kbd>.
 If you have configured your shell correctly, your shell's current working directory should now be set to that folder.

 ### Keyboard shortcuts